aizukanne/Physics/README.md

 The textbook is under active development.
 Current progress:

-- ✅ Chapter 0: Introduction to Physics - Basic structure
+- ✅ Chapter 0: Introduction to Physics - Basic structure, README complete
-- ✅ Chapter 1: Measurements and Units - Content complete, enhancements ongoing
+- ✅ Chapter 1: Measurements and Units - All sections fully enhanced and complete
-- ✅ Chapter 2: Mechanics - Content complete, enhancements ongoing
+- ✅ Chapter 2: Mechanics - All sections fully enhanced and complete
 - 🔄 Chapter 3-9: Structure established, content development in progress

+See the [Phase 1 Completion Report](./PHASE1_COMPLETION_REPORT.md) for details on recent achievements and next steps.

 See the [Phase 1 Completion Report](./PHASE1_COMPLETION_REPORT.md) for details on recent progress and next steps.